dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-6/6/2020, 17:30
+6/8/2020, 11am

-Grid.
+Trouble.

-I quite like where this is going, I think it has potential to be something pretty deep and charismatic.
-For now, I am merely going to commit this as more progression reference.
+I managed to work through videos yesterday, but I ran into an issue where saving my full-scale image meant a million downloads would happen (that were black screens).
+I am committing this just as a precaution, but I will continue working.